ZetaPlugins/EssentialZ/README.md

 You can configure EssentialZ by editing the `.yml` files located in the `plugins/EssentialZ` directory.
 The main configuration file is `config.yml`.

-If you want to customize messages, you can either change the colros and prefixes for message types in `config.yml`, or edit the individual messages for your language in the `lang` directory.
+If you want to customize messages, you can either change the colors and prefixes for message types in `config.yml`, or edit the individual messages for your language in the `lang` directory.

 <details>
 <summary>config.yml</summary>